-Policy, Plan or Programme Objectives or requirements for other Policy, Plan or Programme Key Targets and Indicators relevant to plan and SA Key Message for the Plan RAMMES, PLANS AND STRATEGIES CO Healthy Lives, Healthy People: our Strategy for public health in England (Department of Health, 2010) Protect the population from serious health threats; helping people live longer, healthier and more fulfilling lives; and improving the health of the poorest, fastest.
+Policy, Plan or Objectives or requirements for other Key Targets and Indicators relevant Key Message for the Plan Programme Policy, Plan or Programme to plan and SA NATIONAL PROGR RAMMES, PLANS AND STRATEGIES CO NT Healthy Lives, Healthy People: our Strategy for public health in England (Department of Health, 2010) Protect the population from serious health threats; helping people live longer, healthier and more fulfilling lives; and improving the health of the poorest, fastest.
 Prioritise public health funding from within the overall NHS budget.
 No targets identified Policies within the Development Plan should reflect the objectives of the strategy where relevant.
 Noise Policy Statement for England (2010) Through the effective management and control of environmental, neighbour and neighbourhood noise within the context of Government policy on sustainable development: avoid significant adverse impacts on health and quality of life; mitigate and minimise adverse impacts on health and quality of life; and where possible, contribute to the improvement of health and quality of life.
 No targets identified The Plan should seek to protect local amenity in respect of noise.
-REGIONAL AND S UB REGIONAL PROGRAMMES, PLANS A AND STRATEGIES Derbyshire's Sustainable Community Strategy 2009- 2014 Reducing anti-social behaviour Engaging young people in positive activities Tackling obesity Ensuring a clean and attractive environment.
+REGIONAL AND S UB REGIONAL PROGRAMMES, PLANS / AND STRATEGIES Derbyshire's Sustainable Community Strategy 2009- 2014 Reducing anti-social behaviour Engaging young people in positive activities Tackling obesity Ensuring a clean and attractive environment.
 An associated action plan to the strategy sets out a wide range of indicators and targets.
 These can be viewed on Derbyshire County Council's website Sets out a range of cross cutting targets and objectives.
-Ensure that the policies set out in the Part 2 Local Plan respond to, and help achieve the spatial objectives and targets set out in the Derbyshire Sustainable Community Strategy Derbyshire Health and Wellbeing Strategy 2012-15 Priorities include: No targets identified Ensure that the Plans contributes to delivering health lifestyles, and ensuring the delivery of homes and services that meet the needs of all, including older people, children and the LOCAL PROGRAM IMES, PLANS AND STRATEGIES · South Derbyshire Community Strategy 2009-2029 Identifies 6 broad themes, and priorities for action.
+Ensure that the policies set out in the Part 2 Local Plan respond to, and help achieve the spatial objectives and targets set out in the Derbyshire Sustainable Community Strategy Derbyshire Health and Wellbeing Strategy 2012-15 Priorities include: Improve health and wellbeing in early years Promote healthy lifestyles Improve emotional and mental health Promote the independence of people living with long term conditions and their carers Improve health and wellbeing of older people No targets identified Ensure that the Plans contributes to delivering health lifestyles, and ensuring the delivery of homes and services that meet the needs of all, including older people, children and the LOCAL PROGRAM MES, PLANS AND STRATEGIES South Derbyshire Community Strategy 2009-2029 Identifies 6 broad themes, and priorities for action.
 Creating Opportunities for All Safe Communities Healthy Communities A Vibrant Economy A Sustainable Environment Lifelong Learning and Culture Sets out many targets some of which are relevant to the LDF.
 This document sets out an overarching vision and a detailed list of objectives set beneath 6 priority areas.
 The Plan will be instrumental in helping to achieve many of the spatial objectives set out within this document and must have strong regard to the South Derbyshire Sustainable Community Strategy and the targets set out within the document